-I’ve known Yousiff for years, when we used to play Roller Derby together or more acurately when he used to send me flying onto my arse.
-So I was super excited when he messaged saying that him and Jen were getting married at Holmes Mill and would like me to be their wedding photographer.
+I’ve known Yousiff for years when we used to play Roller Derby together or more accurately when he used to send me flying onto my arse.
+So I was super excited when he messaged saying that he and Jen were getting married at Holmes Mill and would like me to be their wedding photographer.
 I’ve always wanted to photograph a roller derby wedding and with Jen still playing for Manchester Roller Derby’s Furies, there was going to be a ton of awesome ladies (and gents) at the wedding.

 Making Holmes Mill Your Own

 Holmes Mill is a perfect venue to get married in.
 The ceremony room is a blank slate, so couples can do whatever they want.
-Jen & Yousiff had made the whole wedding day unique with decorating out the room how they wanted with fairy lights, the flowers from Voila Florists weren’t even flowers, they were succulents, which went perfectly with their table decorations where they had mini terraniums as centre peices.
+Jen & Yousiff had made the whole wedding day unique with decorating out the room how they wanted with fairy lights, the flowers from Voila Florists weren’t even flowers, they were succulents, which went perfectly with their table decorations where they had mini terrariums as centrepieces.
 And then there was Jen’s wedding dress.

 Relaxed Wedding Photography